RoadRunnr/ezmq/README.md

-gen_zmq - ØMQ in pure Erlang
+ezmq - ØMQ in pure Erlang
 ============================

-gen_zmq implements the ØMQ protocol in 100% pure Erlang.
+ezmq implements the ØMQ protocol in 100% pure Erlang.

 Motivation
 ----------